22 Budget-Friendly Friendsgiving Games

 That person then gets to ask questions to the group while a timer counts down; they have the ability to ask any question at all aside from directly asking what they are.

-Once they feel they have gotten all of the questions answered, the participant will guess the thing that is on their forehead.
+Once they feel they have answered all of the questions, the participant will guess what is on their forehead.

 If the answer is correct, they take the card down and put another one up, with the objective of guessing as many correctly as they can during the given time period.

-This game is a great conversational matchup, as long as you are up for some detective work and some quick-paced competition.
+This game is a great conversational matchup as long as you are up for detective work and quick-paced competition.

 Heads Up also features in our guide to Zoom games.